nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC15 - Find Contact by Name**
+**Use case: UC15 - Find Event by Name**

 **MSS**

-1. User requests to find event with name contains `keywords`
+1. Talent Manager requests to find event with name contains `keywords`
 2. TalentHub processes and list event with name contains `keywords`

 Use case ends.